timicoltd/ServiceHub-Developer/examples/curl/incident/README.md

 ### Close an Incident

-To close an Incident you need to send a PUT request to the https://servicehub-api.timico.com/incident/{id} - with {id} being the identification number of the Incident.
+To close an Incident you need to send a PUT request to https://servicehub-api.timico.com/incident/{id} - with {id} being the identification number of the Incident.

 You also need to provide a request object as follows: